-Twister is a classic game that kids love, and the piano version is equally fun!
+Twister is a classic game that kids love, and the piano version is equally fun.
 I made 2 different spinners for this game, one for the students using regular finger numbers, and another for my Wunderkeys students.

-Students spin the arrow, then place the finger on the correct number.
-For students with less finger control they only need to put the finger on the coloured dot until their next turn.
 Students with better control can play like regular twister, trying to hold each of the previous fingers in place while they place the next one.

 - Print the finger twister game.